mrc0der/mrc0der/README.md

 [![My Skills](https://skillicons.dev/icons?i=aws,py,linux,terraform,ansible,azure,docker,github,kali,kubernetes,windows)](https://jonprice.io)

-He is a 15-year veteran in multiple areas including virtualization, cloud architectures, security, and technology consulting.
-Outside of work, he loves to spend time in his workshop building anything with his son, automotive photography, participates in security competitions, and spends time with his wife and children.
-He maintains many technical blogs aimed at sharing technology and innovation with all.
+I am a 15-year veteran in multiple areas including virtualization, cloud architectures, security, and technology consulting.
+Outside of work, I love to spend time in my workshop building anything with my son, photography and videography are huge passions, participate in security competitions, and spends time with the wife and kiddos.
+I maintain many technical blogs aimed at sharing technology and innovation with all.

 - 🔭 I’m currently working on:
   - All My Internal Projects: https://github.com/zerodaysec